AresMUSH/aresmush/game/plugins/fs3combat/help/gear.md

 - vehicle
 plugin: fs3combat
 ---
 There are various kinds of gear that can be used in combat.
-For more details on FS3, see the game wiki or `help combat`.
+For more details on FS3, see `help combat`.

 `weapons` - List all weapons.
 `weapon <name>` - See details for a particular weapon.